Wiecek-K/jobot/README.md

   🤖 Jobot
 </h1>

-This project is a bot for scrapping tech job boards.
+This project is a bot for scraping tech job boards.

 ---